saladwithgrass/hyperdeath/README.md

 ## Main Menu
 I could make the main menu look like a terminal.
 When player boots the game, it prints the help list to console and the player has to type in commands to select proper options.
 Would be cool.

+# Known Bugs
+## Player enemy spawn
+When pressing all three spawn keys, one enemy spawns in the air and cannot go down.

 # Crazy Ideas for the future
 ## Melee Kick
 When doing a melee, check if there are any projectiles coming, if there are none, perform a kick, otherwise, parry.